Date of Award:

 The results indicated that after training, form diversity scores generalized to topographically similar and dissimilar media of expression.
 New form production generalized to topographically similar and dissimilar media in the majority of the children.

 Boswell, Craig B., "Generalization Characteristics of Form Diversity and Novel Form Production Among Preschool Children" (1978).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 5835.